 Of course, not every week breaks down quite so neatly; admin and teaching are greedy beasts that like to swallow up more than their fair share of my time.
 So at the start of the academic year I also schedule in a few week-long research retreats when I know I’ll be able to go away to focus on my writing and nothing else.
 (Some people might call that “binge-writing”; I think of it as a writing feast).

-Is procrastination a problem for academics? (ie. do you really need to read all 27 articles before starting to write?).
+Is procrastination a problem for academic writers? (ie. do you really need to read all 27 articles before starting to write?)

 Helen Sword: Some academics do need to read all 27 articles before starting to write; I wouldn’t call that procrastination or busy work if it leads to a high-quality written product in the end.
 But I think that what you’re talking about here is something more serious: chronic avoidance behaviour rooted (most often) in negative emotions about writing.
 Human beings instinctively avoid doing things that they don’t like doing, things they’re afraid of, things they find uncomfortable.